 There have been positive developments since 2012 when the Tanzania geothermal country update was presented in ARGeo-C4.
-Among the notable new developments are establishing the National Geothermal Task Force in 2012, prioritizing geothermal as one of the SREP -project components and establishing of the geothermal development company and according geothermal a fast track project status in Big Results Now initiative.
+Among the notable new developments are establishing the National Geothermal Task Force in 2012, prioritizing geothermal as one of the SREP project components and establishing the geothermal development company.
+Accordingly, geothermal is expected to be one of the main contributors to the country's energy mix.